ppy/osu-wiki/wiki/Skinning/Interface/en.md

 - Animation name: `hit0-{n}.png`
 - Animation rate is fixed to 60 FPS.
 - If animation is used:
-  - the 0th frame is used on the ranking screen.
+  - the zeroth frame is used on the ranking screen.
   - animation does not loop, but the last frame persists until it fades out.
   - single frame behaviour is not used.